jsispal/sky/README.md

 # Description
 This application is a single page implementation of an online catalogue system using the MEAN stack.
-This application implements a single page todo list app using the MEAN stack.

 The backend and front-end code is segregated into two directories: